 Other than that the barracks looked like they did in all other cities of the Empire - not that she understood how Outer Camps could count as a city, being made up entirely of military barracks and a wall that wasn't even made of stone, but who was she to question the Imperial Mapmakers? - full of bunk beds organized by squad.

 Dylis had been assigned a bed by the far side of the vast room and had on the first night taken possession of the battered armchair by the nearest fireplace.
 That was where she now sat, throwing papers onto the fire.
 There was a large pile of old letters to fallen soldiers that now apparently served as extra firewood.
-Dylis did her best not to as much as glance at the words while she curled them into balls, sneaking pieces of her own documents into the soon to be burning mess.
+Dylis did her best not to glance at the words while she curled them into balls, sneaking pieces of her own documents into the soon to be burning mess.

 Fingers appeared before her eyes, snapping fingers.
 Unimpressed, Dylis looked up to see a young woman in what looked to be a very new Corporal uniform.
 The woman's lips were moving and she had a clear glint of annoyance shining in her eyes.

-'I'm deaf,' Dylis signed, before the woman could babble anything further.
+'I'm deaf,' Dylis signed before the woman could babble anything further.

-'Those are for getting stubborn flames going not your amusement, Private,' the woman signed back, not missing a beat.
+'Those are for getting stubborn flames going not your amusement, private,' the woman signed back, not missing a beat.

 Dylis rolled her eyes.
 I hope I wasn't this snobbish when I was promoted, she thought, throwing the last ball of paper on the fire.
 'Aye, sir,' she signed and gave a lazy salute.